-So in C major, that would make G7b9 to C major
+So in the tonality of C major, that would make G7b9 to C major

-And in Am that would make E7b9 to A minor
+And in the tonality of A minor that would make E7b9 to A minor

 So for a C chord it would be made of the root note C, the major third E, the perfect fifth G, the minor 7th Bb and the augmented 9th D#.